 Is Viking Link linked to the Triton Knoll Offshore Wind Farm project?

 The project has received all the necessary planning consents for both the offshore and onshore aspects.
 The location of the landfall site at Boygrift, the route of the cable and the location of the converter station have all been agreed.

 What work would be involved in the UK onshore scheme?

-Pre-construction activities are scheduled to begin in 2019, with construction starting in 2020.
-Two high voltage DC offshore cables are proposed to be buried under the sea from Denmark and come onshore at the proposed landfall site at Boygrift, near Sandilands, East Lindsey.
+Pre-construction activities are scheduled to begin in 2020, with construction starting in 2020/21.
+Two high voltage DC offshore cables are proposed to be buried under the sea from Denmark and come onshore at the landfall site at Boygrift, near Sandilands, East Lindsey.